 Family Business vs. Buyout vs. Equity Partnership

-If you run – or hope to run – a multi-generational family business, then you probably have a host of additional considerations before transitioning to the next CEO.
-These include:
+If you run – or hope to run – a multi-generational family business, then you probably have a host of additional considerations before transitioning to the next CEO, a family member.
+These often include:

 - Balancing family and business interests

 - Identifying and grooming a successor